Making the most of your HSA at every life stage

 I’m in my 30s or 40s.
 Does it make sense for me?In your 30s or 40s, often there is a tradeoff between spending and saving.
 In your 30s you may be looking at major life events, such as buying a home or starting a family.
 If you’re in your 40s you may be looking at starting to pay for a child’s education or a vacation home.
 In any case, you’ll want to make saving for health care expenses for now or in the future a priority.

 If you have a family, you may feel that you are paying a pretty penny to keep everyone healthy.
 But contributing what you can, when you can, is a smart move, because an HSA offers you a tax-advantaged way to pay for common medical expenses.
 Let’s assume you’re in a 25% tax bracket.
-Paying with pre-tax HSA dollars is like getting a 25% discount on things like prescriptions, dental care or minor surgery—helping you stretch your money further.
+Paying with pre-tax HSA dollars is like getting a 25% discount on things like prescriptions, dental care or minor surgery — potentially helping you stretch your money further.

 I’m in my 50s.
-Is it too late to start saving?There is no better time to start saving or increasing the contributions to your HSA to maximize the tax benefits.
+Is it too late to start saving?As you near retirement, contributing to your HSA can help you save for health care needs during retirement while taking advantage of pre-tax contributions.
 If you’re age 55 or older, you can also take advantage of the $1,000 annual catch up contribution.

-While it may seem challenging to save more, it’s a good idea to consider how you could re-align your finances to allow you to contribute more to an HSA now, while you are still working.
+While it may seem challenging to save more, it may be a good idea to consider how you could re-align your finances to allow you to contribute more to an HSA now, while you are still working.
 Even people who are healthy usually become a bigger consumer of health care as they age.
-For example: A healthy couple may need up to $273,000 for health care expenses after they retire1.
+For example: A healthy couple may need up to $301,000 for health care expenses after they retire1.

 The closer you are to retirement, maxing out your HSA contributions to build a nest egg to use for qualified health care expenses in retirement can also free up your other retirement savings— allowing you to focus on things that are important to you.